tarwn/lessthandot-hugo/blogs/content/posts/2013-09-13-quite-a-career-change.md

 ---
 Long time since I posted something on this blog but I hope to pick up the pace again.
 Only the subjects of the post will slightly change.

 Working for a large e-business integrator in Belgium can have some unexpected effects on your career.
-It all started almost a year ago with a simple sentence: “We want to extend our product portfolio with Product Information Management and we think you are the right person to help us with this.”
+It all started almost a year ago with a simple sentence: "We want to extend our product portfolio with Product Information Management and we think you are the right person to help us with this."

 Well, I was free to decide, continue with SQL Server like the 12 years before or close my eyes and jump into the dark.